Find experience that will help you define your personal career path

 There are a number of formal programmes, support and funding opportunities available to students at Warwick.
 Some of these are available all year round whereas others have specific application dates, so be sure to check the details at the links provided.

-A virtual international internship experience, part-time for 4-weeks, open to all students and degree disciplines.
-Recognised as a valuable experience by organisations and recruiters in the UK, and beyond.
+A 4-week part-time virtual international experience open to all students.
+Recognised as a valuable experience by organisations and recruiters in the UK and beyond.

 Erasmus+ funding that you can receive when undertaking a 2-12 month, international work placement in Europe within 1 year of graduation.